Simon3640/GoProjectSkeleton/README.md

 - ✅ **Hot Reload with Air** - Automatic code reloading on file changes
 - ✅ **Remote Debugging** - Delve debugger configured for Docker and local development
 - ✅ **Development Docker Setup** - Complete development environment with all tools pre-installed
-- ✅ **Swagger Auto-generation** - Automatic API documentation generation on build
+- ✅ **Independent Swagger Service** - Swagger runs in separate container with hot reload
 - ✅ **Development Tools Included** - Air, Delve, Swag pre-configured and ready to use
 - ✅ **Email Testing** - Mailpit integrated for email testing in development
 - ✅ **Redis Management UI** - Redis Commander for cache inspection